utdata/rwd-mastery-assignments/billboard-hits/rubric-r.md

 # Billboard rubric for R

+> This will need to be updated for new data schema.

 Be sure to see the [README](README.md) for the source information and data dictionary.

 ## Downloading the data